dcoles/ivle/doc/dev/architecture.rst

 ==============

 IVLE provides a web based programming console, exposing similar features to Python's command line console.
-It is built around python script :file:`services/python-console` which opens up a socket to which `JSON`_ encoded chat requests can be made.
-A new console is typically from launched on demand by the web client to the HTTP API, which in turn calls the wrapper class :class:`ivle.console.Console` to start a new console in the user's jail.
+It is built around the :file:`services/python-console` script, which opens up a socket on a random port to which `JSON`_ encoded chat requests can be made.

+A new console is typically launched on demand by the web client to the HTTP API, which in turn calls the wrapper class :class:`ivle.console.Console` to start a new console in the user's jail.

+Subsequent requests from the same in-browser console connect to the existing console process.
+This is achieved by storing a string on the client which identifies the server address and port.
+The client then makes requests through the load balancer, sending this string through to an arbitrary slave which forwards the request to the identified console.

+This means that all slaves need access to all ports on every other slave.

 .. _JSON: http://json.org